ajguerrer/notebook/content/unit-testing/bigger_picture.md

 ## What Makes a Good or Bad Test?

 - Unit testing enables *sustainable* growth in software projects by acting as a form of insurance against regressions.
-Good tests outweigh their maintenance cost with the cost of the bugs they prevent.
+A good test has a lower maintenance cost than the cost of fixing the bugs it prevents.
 - Code is a liability, not an asset, and tests are code too.
 Tests that don't verify business value, raise false alarms, run slow, and are difficult to maintain, do more harm than good.

 ## Code Coverage Metrics

-Coverage metrics work well as a negative indicator for test quality, but a bad positive one.
+Coverage metrics are a good negative indicator for test quality, but a bad positive one.

 #### Curly Braces

 Curly braces count.
-75% of 4 lines covered.

 ```cpp
 bool IsStringLong(const std::string& input) {